dadinn/init-instroot/README.md

 Similar to before, except beforehand it additionally uses key-file `mykey`to unlock LUKS devices `/dev/sdb` and `/dev/sdc` with the given labels.
 These encrypted devices potentially hold the ZFS pool, which will then be accessed as before.
 The keyfile used to unclock the devices will be placed under `/root/crypt`of the target root directory, and entries for the devices will be generated in `/etc/crypttab`.

-In all examples the initialized devices will be mounted by default under `/mnt/instroot`, with `fstab` and `crypttab` entries generated and placed under `/etc`.
+In all examples the initialised devices will be mounted by default under `/mnt/instroot`, with `fstab` and `crypttab` entries generated and placed under `/etc`.
 For all LUKS encrypted devices header backups are saved under `/root/crypt/headers`.

 See usage help with option `-h` for more details about all options.

 # destroy-instroot.scm

 After each execution of `init-instroot.scm`a config file `.lastrun.scm` is generated containing the parameters which were used.
-This allows easy un-initialization of the complete root setup with a single call to `destroy-instroot.scm`.
-This destroys any content which has since been added to the "initialized" root directory:
+This allows easy un-initialisation of the complete root setup with a single call to `destroy-instroot.scm`.
+This destroys any content which has since been added to the "initialised" root directory:
   * It unmounts all folders,
   * detaches swap devices,
   * removes LVM volumes and volume-groups,